Osbaldoo/COMP-480-Team-Run/Milestone1.md

 intake feature.
 For example it will probably give you a boost or extra health for every time you drink water.

- N/A Platform: Android, django, iOS, react native, etc.
+ N/A Platform: React native
- N/A IDE: Xcode, WebStorm, VSCode, etc. Note that modern IDEs now have built-in methods for sharing your editor view with teammates: code togetherLinks to an external site., code with meLinks to an external site., etc.
+ N/A IDE: VScode
- N/A Backend: firebase, postgresql, not needed, etc.
+ N/A Backend: postgresql
- N/A Libraries
+ N/A Libraries: None
- N/A APIs you will access
+ N/A APIs you will access: Google Maps API
- N/A Package manager: npm, yarn, gradle, etc.
+ N/A Package manager: Gradel

 5- N/A
 Team Goals-
 Osbaldo Bravo    – Wants to strengthen GitHub skills and help with testing and repo management.
-Carlos Martinez  –
-Anthony Jimenez  – Hope to also strengthen GitHub skills and learn about ios development and get an understanding of different languages not previously used yet.
+Carlos Martinez  – Want to practice app development and learn about frontend frameworks Anthony Jimenez  – Hope to also strengthen GitHub skills and learn about ios development and get an understanding of different languages not previously used yet.
 Daniel Herrera   –
 Harut Kulakchian – Wants learn application development and the tools used for it as well as wanting experience working in a team for a project.